-By July 2015, Eastern Suffolk BOCES will complete a comprehensive upgrade of the ESBOCES Management Information System (PeopleSoft) to the latest web-based version.
-PeopleSoft is a world renowned software application used by large governments and large private section corporations.
+By July 2015, Eastern Suffolk BOCES will complete a comprehensive conversion of the ESBOCES Management Information System (PeopleSoft) to WinCap.
+WinCap is a Windows based Financial and Human Resource Management System designed specifically for school districts and BOCES.
 Included in this upgrade is total redesign of our technology infrastructure.

-This web-based version of PeopleSoft will be implemented in three phases.
+This conversion will be implemented in four phases.
 Phase 1 is the upgrade of the technical infrastructure installation of the software in a test environment and the training of the technical staff.
 Phase 2 is the implementation of the payroll/human resources module.
-Phase 3 is the implementation of the financial application module.
+Phase 3 is the implementation of the WinCap financial application module.
 Phase 4 was the implementation of the student management module, which is now unnecessary due to the implementation of a new student data management system being done by the Department of Special Education.
+Phase 4 will now be the implementation of the WinCap Payroll/Human Resources module.